launchflow/buildflow-docs/docs/walk-throughs/aws_sqs_streaming.md

 ## Run Pipeline

-When running the pipeline the following resources will be created.
+When running the application the following resources will be created.

 - SQS queue to send a receive messages from.

-The pipeline does the following:
+The application does the following:

 1. Listens to messages on the newly created SQS queue.
 2. Write the output to a local parquet file

-To run the pipeline:
+To run the application:

 ```
 python -m buildflow.samples.sqs_walkthrough --queue_name=buildflow-sqs-walkthrough
 ```

-Once this pipeline is running you can use the AWS CLI to publish messages to the queue.
+Once this application is running you can use the AWS CLI to publish messages to the queue.
 First get the queue url by calling `get-queue-url`, then use queue url and the `send-message` command to publish a message to the queue.

 ```
 aws sqs get-queue-url --queue-name=buildflow-sqs-walkthrough
 aws sqs send-message --queue-url=$QUEUE_URL --message-body='{"field": 1}'
 ```

-Once SQS has sent your message to your pipeline it will write the output to a local parquest file (defaults to: `/tmp/buildflow/local_pubsub.parquet` and can be changed by adding the `file_path` flag when running your pipeline).
+Once SQS has sent your message to your application it will write the output to a local parquest file (defaults to: `/tmp/buildflow/local_pubsub.parquet` and can be changed by adding the `file_path` flag when running your application).

 You can read the file using any parquet library.
 Below is an example in python: